Something Worth Considering...

 Nicholas Ansell, PhD

 BA(Hons) (University of Bristol), MPhil (Institute for Christian Studies), PhD (VU University, Amsterdam).

 Nicholas Ansell’s teaching and research focus on several areas of systematic and biblical theology, notably Christology, eschatology, Old Testament wisdom thinking, and the theology of gender.
 He has an ongoing interest in the phenomenology of revelation and the spirituality of existence.
-He is presently completing a monograph for Paternoster Press entitled, The Annihilation of Hell: Universal Salvation and the Redemption of Time in the Eschatology of Jürgen Moltmann.
+He is the author of a monograph entitled, The Annihilation of Hell: Universal Salvation and the Redemption of Time in the Eschatology of Jürgen Moltmann (Wipf and Stock, 2013).

 Third Way commentaries